 The idea is simple.
 A story in the news is gaining popularity.
 You ride that wave of popularity by writing a post that ties the news story to your content in a unique way.

 You could relate it to your industry or blog focus.
 You might have a specific point you want to get across that the news story illustrates.
 Either way, when people want to read about the story in question, your post will be right there in the mix.

 To do it right, you have to be quick, though.
 You'll need to stay abreast of stories that are just gaining legs.
 If it's already peaked, you've missed your opportunity to newsjack.
 HubSpot has a great guide on how to go about it.

 They recommend setting up RSS feeds and alerts to scan major news outlets.
 Then, they advise doing keyword research and brushing up on the topic in question.
 Write your story, and bring your unique take to the table.
 Then spread the word and watch that sweet, sweet traffic flow.

 If you're not the quickpost type or don't feel like reading the news all day, there are other stock posts you can try.
 Perhaps a List Post is more to your liking?

 No doubt you've seen one of these before.
 They're all the rage in 2016: “17 Horror Movie Villains Who Were Totally In The Right,” “15 Hot Celebs We Wished Posed Topless Before Playboy's Ban,” “10 Origin Stories Of Famous Sports,” and so on.

 These posts are probably always going to be popular.
-This is because the headlines are so attention grabbing.
+This is because the headlines are so attention-grabbing.
 They spark curiosity in the reader.
-“What ARE those ten sports origins?” most wonder.
+“What ARE those ten sports origins?” most wonderful.

 They are easy to scan.
 They are easy to share.
 They let the reader know exactly what they'll be reading.
 They can target very specific audiences.
 They are, in short, a great content generation tool.